Cleveland Clinic logo

 Vulvar Dermatitis

 Vulvar dermatitis is a common skin condition that causes an irritated, itchy vulva.
-“Vulva” is another name for your genitals, which includes the folds of skin that surround your vagina.
-It’s common with vulvar dermatitis to develop dry, itchy skin in these folds.
-Dermatitis may also appear on the skin near your anus or in the skin in between your butt cheeks, a condition called perianal eczema.
+“Vulva” is another name for your genitals.
+It includes the folds of skin that surround your vagina.
+The condition may cause dry, itchy skin in these folds.

 Advertisement